(Update: to read how it holding up after two years, go HERE)

 After much cutting, routing, and sanding…we had a sink hole!

-On the underside of our 45 degree joint they added these brackets…cause we like our stuff sturdy.
+On the underside of our 45 degree joint they added these brackets (called a draw bolt)…cause we like our stuff sturdy.

 Here are the countertops installed without any sealant.